-Note: Failure to pay your court fines, fees, victim restitution, update your address, or contact the Court Collections Unit about a payment problem may result in additional fees imposed on your case and referral to the Franchise Tax Board Court Ordered Debt and/or Tax Interception Program.
+Note: Failure to pay your court fines and fees, update your address, or contact the Court Collections Unit about a payment problem may result in additional fees imposed on your case and referral to the Franchise Tax Board Court Ordered Debt and/or Tax Interception Program.